sdmrf/Surveillance_Bureau/README.md

 ### Prerequisites

-- Node.js (version 18.16.1)
+- Node.js (version 14.x or higher)
-- npm (version 9.8.1)
+- npm (version 7.x or higher)
+- [Metamask Extension](https://metamask.io/) for your web browser.

 ### Installation

 1. Clone the repository: `git clone https://github.com/sdmrf/Surveillance-Bureau.git`
-2. Navigate to the project directory: `cd SB`
+2. Navigate to the project directory: `cd Surveillance-Bureau`
-3. Navigate to the parent directory: `cd Surveillance-Bureau`
-5. Install dependencies: `npm install`
+3. Install dependencies: `npm install`

 ## Usage

 1. Start the development server: `npm run dev`
 2. Access the application in your web browser at `http://localhost:5173/`

-## API Integration

-This project integrates Amazon Rekognition API for facial recognition.
-To integrate the API:

-1. Sign up for an AWS account and set up Amazon Rekognition.
-2. Create a new Rekognition collection for face data storage.
-3. Update your AWS credentials in the `rekognition.js` file located in `src/api`.
-4. Implement functions to call Rekognition APIs for face detection and recognition.
-5. Integrate these functions with your React components to analyze uploaded images.

 ## Blockchain Backend

+## Blockchain Backend

-The project's blockchain backend is powered by the Truffle framework.
-The smart contract logic is written in Solidity and resides in the Smart_Contracts folder outside of the React project.
-Truffle's development environment streamlines the process of compiling, deploying, and interacting with smart contracts.
+The project's blockchain backend is powered by the Hardhat framework.
+The smart contract logic is written in Solidity and resides in the `contracts` directory.
+Hardhat's development environment streamlines the process of compiling, deploying, and interacting with smart contracts.

 To enhance the blockchain functionality:

-1. **Install Truffle:**
+1. **Install Hardhat:**
    - Make sure you have Node.js and npm installed.
-   - Install Truffle globally using npm:
+   - Install Hardhat globally using npm:
      ```bash
-     npm install -g truffle
+     npm install -g hardhat
      ```

 2. **Write Smart Contracts:**
-   - Create your Solidity smart contract files in the `Smart_Contracts/contracts` directory.
+   - Create your Solidity smart contract files in the `contracts` directory.
    - Define your contract's functionality, state variables, and methods as needed.

-3. **Configure Truffle:**
+3. **Configure Hardhat:**
-   - Navigate to the `Smart_Contracts` directory and run:
-     ```bash
-     truffle init
-     ```
-   - This initializes a Truffle project and sets up the necessary directory structure.
+   - Hardhat does not require initialization like Truffle.
+Configuration is handled in the `hardhat.config.js` file, which is already present in the project root.

 4. **Migration Scripts:**
-   - Add migration scripts to the `Smart_Contracts/migrations` directory.
+   - Add migration scripts to the `scripts` directory.
    - Migration scripts define the deployment sequence for your smart contracts.

 5. **Compile and Deploy:**
    - Compile your contracts using:
      ```bash
-     truffle compile
+     npx hardhat compile
      ```
    - Deploy your contracts to a blockchain network using migration scripts:
      ```bash
-     truffle migrate
+     npx hardhat run scripts/deploy.js
      ```

 6. **Interact with Contracts:**
-   - Use Truffle's console to interact with your deployed contracts:
+   - Use Hardhat's console to interact with your deployed contracts:
      ```bash
-     truffle console
+     npx hardhat console
      ```
    - You can call contract methods, retrieve data, and more.

-Truffle simplifies the entire lifecycle of smart contracts, from development to deployment.
-The combination of React.js, Vite, and Truffle empowers the Surveillance Bureau with a robust and secure blockchain backend.
+Hardhat simplifies the entire lifecycle of smart contracts, from development to deployment.
+The combination of React.js, Vite, and Hardhat empowers the Surveillance Bureau with a robust and secure blockchain backend.

 ## Contributors